 Following lunch on board, we provide shuttles into Cologne for those who would like to spend more time browsing its historic streets.
 Some evening entertainment on board — “The Best from Musicals” — offers the perfect closing to your day.

 Embark on a walking tour of Nijmegen, the oldest city in the Netherlands

-A cruise along Amsterdam’s canal ring and a visit to the esteemed Rijksmuseum
+A Cruise Amsterdam's UNESCO-listed Canal Ring and visit the Rijksmuseum

-Today, embark on a lovely cruise along Amsterdam’s 17th-century canal ring, a UNESCO World Heritage Site.
-You will then visit the recently renovated Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
-You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on the optional Jewish Cultural Quarter Tour.
-Later, gather with your fellow travelers for the Captain’s Welcome Dinner and Reception.
+Awake in Amsterdam, the Netherland’s free-wheeling cultural capital.
+Embark on a lovely cruise along the city’s 17th-century canal ring, a UNESCO World Heritage Site.
+You will then visit the Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
+You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on an optional walking tour in the Jewish Quarter.

 During centuries of persecution in Europe, Ashkenazi and Sephardic Jews fled to Amsterdam in order to live and worship in peace.
 That changed during World War II, when the Nazis invaded Holland and turned a theater in the Jodenbuurt Quarter into a deportation center and this once-prosperous area into the infamous Jewish Ghetto.
 On this tour, you’ll visit this theater as well as the rest of the Jewish Cultural Quarter, which includes the Portuguese Synagogue and other monuments in this historic section of the city.
 Join us on this tour that highlights the powerful story of this unique part of Amsterdam.